genderspaces/prototype/_events/swimming.md

 ---

-title: Individual support for autistic people
+title: Swimming sessions
+titleimage: pool2.jpg

 # Summary information
-quick-description: Private sessions to talk about your gender with expert volunteers
+quick-description: Group trips to public swimming sessions, open to all sexualities and gender identities

 audience: "Autistic people.
 You do not need an autism diagnosis to come."
 also-welcome: ""

-appointment-only: true
+appointment-only: false

 venue-name: "Nottingham City Asperger Service"
 venue-page: "ncas"